-The objects of this Order are to repeal the Water Sharing Plan for the Lachlan Regulated River Water Source 2016 pursuant to section 45(5A) of the Water Management Act 2000 and to make the Water Sharing Plan for the Lachlan Regulated River Water Source 2020 pursuant to section 50 of the Water Management Act 2000.
+This Plan replaces The objects of this Order are to repeal the Water Sharing Plan for the Lachlan Regulated River Water Source 2016- pursuant to section 45(5A) of the Water Management Act 2000 and to make the Water Sharing Plan for the Lachlan Regulated River Water Source 2020 pursuant to

+This Order is made under section 50 of the Water Management Act 2000.

-The concurrence of the Minister for Energy and Environment was obtained prior to the making of the Water Sharing Plan for the Lachlan Regulated River Water Source 2020.
+The concurrence of the Minister for Energy and Environment was obtained prior to the making of this the Water Sharing Plan for the Lachlan Regulated River Water Source 2020.